Sugars & Brix • Starch, Dry Matter & Dry Weight • Pollination & Fruit Set • Fruit Maturity & Seed Maturity

-Dr. Loy explains the two:
+Dr. Loy distinguishes the two:

 Most small varieties reach full size by 20 days after fruit set.
 Accumulation of dry matter and starch content peaks at 30 to 35 days after pollination.
-However, the fruit is not mature until the seeds are fully developed, which occurs about 55 days after fruit set.
+However, the fruit is not mature until the seeds are fully developed, which occurs at about 55 days after fruit set.

-Dr. Loy stresses the importance of maintaining healthy plants until at least 50 days after fruit set because photosynthesis is essential to the development of sugars and dry matter.
+Dr. Loy stresses the importance of maintaining healthy plants until at least 50 days after fruit set, because photosynthesis is essential to the development of sugars and dry matter.
 A squash that is picked too early will continue to develop seeds, but it does so by depleting the dry matter, thereby reducing eating quality.

 Although fruit and seed maturity are similar across the three main species of edible winter squashes and pumpkins, harvest and storage recommendations vary by type.

-- Don't harvest them too early, and keep them in storage long enough for the sugars to reach acceptable levels, but not so long that they begin to deteriorate.
+- Don't harvest them too early, and keep them in storage long enough for the sugars to reach acceptable levels, but not so long that flavor deteriorates.